NickLiffen/ghas-enablement/README.md

 6. Update the `GITHUB_ORG` value found within the `.env`.
 Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script.

 7. Check the `codeql-analysis.yml` file.
-This is a sample file, please configure this file to suit your application needs.
+This is a sample file; please configure this file to suit your application needs.

+8. Run `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?